 There was a previous video I did about “Who is the Black Sheep in Your Family?Who is the Black Sheep in Your family” and “Are You a Rescuer?”
 Looking at what role you might play in the family, even if you have grown a ton emotionally, there could be this tendency to revert to old stuff.
 It’s kind of a weird phenomenon, but it happens all the time.
 All of a sudden you’re going to start being treated the way you used to be.
 So let’s say you started out as a black sheep.
 Now you’re actually extremely successful and productive.
 You do things really well and people may admire you for that.
-It’s not uncommon for family gatherings to happen and then people start treating you like when you were a kid or when you were the black sheep.
+It’s not uncommon for family gatherings to happen.
+Then people start treating you like when you were a kid or when you were the black sheep.

 The reason why I’m saying this is that you want to be prepared to respond to things instead of react to things when they’re not feeling healthy.
 So the tendency is both.
-So not only can family push us into old roles that we played, we can just unknowingly walk right back into it and we could have very healthy relationships now.
-But for whatever reason, you start a family event and next thing you know, we’re back to dysfunction again.
+So not only can family push us into old roles that we played, we can just unknowingly walk right back into it.
+We could have very healthy relationships now.
+But, for whatever reason, you start a family event and next thing you know, we’re back to dysfunction again.

-The last part, I’m trying to keep this video short, so the last part is have an exit strategy.
-I want to set a plan in place about how I want the event to go and then how I might want to end it.
+The last part is to have an exit strategy.
+I want to set a plan in place about how I want the event to go.
+Then how I might want to end it.
 How I would want to close out the day or evening?
 I want to at least set some type of plan or time in advance of when I’d like to leave.
 Also, I would want a contingency plan that’ll allow me to leave sooner if things don’t go as planned.

 So just to remind you, we’re not concerned with perfection at this point.
 The goal is to have a positive interaction.
-And if I can do this successfully, maybe there’s hope that I can engage with my family and maybe make consistent changes over time.
-But I will tell you this does take work.
+If I can do this successfully, maybe there’s hope that I can engage with my family and maybe make consistent changes over time.
+But, I will tell you this does take work.
 It does take work to change, not just in a specific instance, but over time.
-If I want to change how my family treats me, how I treat them, how we interact, how we can get together and spend time together, because that’s the family expectation, but also making sure that it’s a more of a positive interaction than an anything negative.
+I want to change how my family treats me, how I treat them, how we interact, so we can get together and spend time together.
+Because that’s the family expectation.
+Also making sure that it’s a more of a positive interaction than an anything negative.

 So if you have emotional difficulties that are leading to mental health issues, maybe it’s severe depression, anxiety, or there’s trauma in your past that you’re trying to get over.
 Maybe you struggle with addiction and you’re self-medicating to try to avoid emotions or make yourself feel better.
 Therapy can be very effective in getting you to understand yourself better.
 Understanding why you feel a certain way, why you think a certain way and how you can resolve those challenges and really kind of help you develop into the person you want to be emotionally.